Bangladesh's 'Tree man' has his hands back

 - The 'Tree man' suffered from rare condition that left him with growths on his hands

-- It took months and numerous surgeries to remoe them.
+- It took months and numerous surgeries to remove them

 (CNN)The Tree Man is no longer.
 Thanks to some groundbreaking surgeries, he can go back to being Abul Bajandar, a 27-year-old father and husband from a small town in Bangladesh.